eduk8s-labs/lab-spring-boot-k8s-getting-started/workshop/content/exercises/step2.md

 EOF
 ```

+You can open the `Dockerfile` in the editor and poke around if you like.
+It relies on the fact that we already built the jar file, so it just unpacks that in the `builder` stage, and then sets up the main container from the contents.

-Then build the container image, giving it a tag (choose your own ID instead of "{{ REGISTRY_HOST }}/springguides" if you are going to push to Dockerhub):
+Build the container image, giving it a tag (choose your own ID instead of "{{ REGISTRY_HOST }}/springguides" if you are going to push to Dockerhub):

 ```execute
 docker build -t {{ REGISTRY_HOST }}/springguides/demo .
 ```

-You can run the container locally:
+You can run the container on the command line using `docker`:

 ```execute
 docker run -p 8080:8080 {{ REGISTRY_HOST }}/springguides/demo